 Advanced PHP settings

 The following settings are for advanced users.
-For most applications, you should leave them at their default settings.
-You can change them if you’re advised to do so by Acquia Support, or if you are confident that you know what you are doing.
+Leave the default settings on most applications.
+You can change them if you are advised to do so by Acquia Support, or if you are confident in the changes.

-Configuring any of the following values involves either using a setting’s slider to change the value in its field, or by directly entering values in the field.
-To return any of the following settings to their original value, click the Reset link by the value, and then click Save.
+To configure any of the following values, you can use the slider on the setting to change the value in its field, or enter the values directly in the field.
+To return any of these settings to their original value, click Reset > Save.

 Configuring max execution time

-By modifying the Max execution time field, you can configure the maximum amount of time any PHP process can take.
+to configure the maximum amount of time that any PHP process can take.
 If a PHP process does not get completed in the maximum execution time, the process fails and sends an error.
 The time limit helps to prevent PHP processes from becoming stuck and unavailable to serve new requests.

 Configuring PHP memory limit